-◆ Diarios (Journal entries) (15%)
+♦ Diarios (Journal entries) (15%)

-The student is required to hand write a one-page, single-spaced entry (corresponding approximately to standard 12-14 pt. font size) for Chapters 1, 2, and 5 in a journal (use a Blue Book).
+The student is required to hand write a one-page, single-spaced entry (corresponding approximately to standard 12-14 pt. font size) per chapter (for Chapters 1-6) in a journal (use a Blue Book).
 The student must discuss an aspect of the theme covered in the chapter.
 Journal entry grades are based on completion of coherent entries and effort made to incorporate new vocabulary and grammar covered in each chapter.
 Specific due dates for handing in diarios are listed in the course calendar.
 Topic suggestions can be found on the UTA student blog.
-No credit will be given for Diarios turned in late.
-Students who are unable to attend class on the due date must email a scanned version of their Blue Book diario entry before class time on the due date in order to receive credit when turning in hard copy on the following class day.
-No exceptions.